FarPay/ApiDoc/OrdersCapture.md

 - *New*: The order will be moved to the “Cancelled” status.
 No further action is taken since there are no payment details associated with the order yet.

 - *PendingCustomerNumber*: The order will be moved to the “Cancelled” status and any payment details associated with the order will also be cancelled.
-If an agreement is part of the order, the external payment agreement will be cancelled as well.
+If an agreement is part of the order, the agreement will be cancelled as well.

 - *PendingCapture*: The order will be moved to the “Cancelled” status and any payment details associated with the order will also be cancelled.
-If an agreement is part of the order, the external payment agreement will be cancelled as well.
-Furthermore, since “PendingCapture” implies that a CustomerNumber is present and associated with the order, if there is an agreement present on the order, the customer’s link to that agreement will be cancelled.
+If an agreement is part of the order, the agreement will be cancelled as well.
+Furthermore, since “PendingCapture” implies that a *CustomerNumber* is present and associated with the order, if there is an agreement present on the order, the customer’s link to that agreement will be cancelled.

 Please note that any status other than those listed above will result in a Violation Response.